R124LEfendi/instagram-publisher/README.md

 `resources/views/vendor/instagram-publisher/dashboard.blade.php`

 Once published, Laravel will automatically prioritize and load your custom file instead of the default package layout, giving you 100% freedom to modify or style the view to match your application's design system!

+## ⚠️ Troubleshooting & Sandbox Constraints

+### Why is my connected Instagram profile not showing up?

+If you completed the Meta Login flow but no Instagram profiles were imported, check the following:

+1. **Instagram Account Type**: Meta's Graph API **only** supports **Instagram Business** or **Instagram Creator** accounts.
+Standard personal accounts will be ignored by the API.
+2. **Business Portfolio Scoping**: If you created a new, empty Meta Business Portfolio during the Embedded Signup popup, the API will search inside that empty portfolio and return `0` pages.
+   - _Fix 1_: Re-run the OAuth flow and select the correct Business Portfolio that owns your Facebook Pages.
+   - _Fix 2_: Go to the **Single Profile Manual** tab on the dashboard, and manually paste your Facebook Page ID, Instagram Business Account ID, and Page Access Token.